Antioch, Illinois

-Antioch is a village in the U.S. state of Illinois.
-Antioch is part of the larger Antioch Township within Lake County.
+Antioch is a village in Lake County, Illinois, United States.
 As of the 2020 census, the population was 14,622.
 The village is nestled into the Chain O'Lakes waterway system and borders the state of Wisconsin.
 Part of the Chicago metropolitan area, Antioch is located approximately halfway between the major cities of Chicago (60 miles south) and Milwaukee (50 miles north).

 History

 Native American history

 The Pottawatomi Tribe historically inhabited in the area of present-day Antioch prior to European settlement.
 The tribe was pushed to the west by European/American encroachment in the 1830s although remnants can still be found today.

 European settlement

-The first permanent European settlements in the region were along the creek, named as “Sequoit” which means “winding” in Indian.
+The first permanent European settlements in the region were along the creek, named as "Sequoit" which means "winding".
 Darius and Thomas Gage brothers built the first cabin.
 After building a sawmill by Hiram Buttrick on Sequoit Creek, a tributary of the Fox River, the region became a center of commerce.
-In 1843, new settlers gave a biblical name “Antioch” to the region and started a school.
+In 1843, new settlers gave a biblical name "Antioch" to the region and started a school.
 The town grew as new settlers, primarily of English and German descent, established farms and businesses.
 In 1976, a replica of Buttrick's mill was built a few hundred feet downstream from where it once stood.
 Today, many local businesses and organizations as well as Antioch Community High School use the name "Sequoit".

 Partly due to being a regional center of the abolitionist movement, Antioch is noted as having sent a disproportionately high number of its young men to the Union Army.
 By the late 1800s, Antioch became a popular vacation spot for Chicagoans and tourism grew quickly once the rail line to Chicago was laid in 1886.
 Fire destroyed much of downtown in 1891, 1903, and 1904.
 During Prohibition, Al Capone owned a summer home on nearby Bluff Lake.
 Following World War II, Antioch continued to see a steady population and economic increase, and an industrial park was created in the 1970s.

 Today, Antioch serves as a bedroom community within the Chicago metropolitan and Milwaukee metropolitan area.